ng-daniel/ng-daniel/README.md

 ## Hi, I'm Daniel.
 Welcome to my github!

 I'm a CS major at Purdue University who likes staring at data and developing games.\
+Doing my best to code consistently :) and learn to learn efficiently.\
 Hobbies include calisthenics, pixel art, music production, and poetry.